romainbrette/holypipette/docs/manipulator.rst

 Manipulator calibration
 ^^^^^^^^^^^^^^^^^^^^^^^
-This is the ``calibrate`` method, plus a number of methods that it calls.
+This is the `~.CalibratedUnit.calibrate` method, plus a number of methods that it calls.
 The tip must be in focus at the center of view.

 *Initial steps*